-The trust will receive the proceeds of sales of the ADSs and CPOs being sold on our behalf by the trust in the combined offerings.
-As described above under "The Trust," the trust will use the proceeds it receives from the combined offerings to pay to the banks that transferred the CPOs to the trust the forward purchase price in respect of the CPOs sold by the trust in the form of ADSs and CPOs in the combined offerings, with any proceeds in excess of such forward purchase price to be distributed by the trust to us.
-As of September 30, 2003, such forward purchase price would be approximately \$103.6 million, based on the proportion corresponding to such CPOs of the aggregate forward purchase price under these forward contracts.
+The trust will receive the proceeds of sales of the CPOs being sold on our behalf by the trust in the Mexican offering.
+As described above under "The Trust," the trust will use the proceeds it receives from the Mexican offering to pay to the banks that transferred the CPOs to the trust the forward purchase price in respect of the CPOs sold by the trust in the Mexican offering, with any proceeds in excess of such forward purchase price to be distributed by the trust to us.
+We expect that such forward purchase price at settlement will be approximately \$66.5 million.